 Before You Go

 Even before you meet for the consultation, do some research to make sure it will be worth your time.
 Search his or her name online, check out the top 40 law firm website designs for reference so you know what a good lawyers website looks like, looking for reviews, comments, feedback, etc. regarding the lawyer’s services.
 Also check with your state’s bar association website to find out of there have been any malpractice accusations, misconducted charges for complaints filed against them.
-While each state has its own regulations, in general, any documents filed with the bar association will be made public as the Oregon State Bar notes.
+While each state has its own regulations, in general, any documents filed with the bar association will be made public.

 One of the most important qualities the lawyer you choose should have is good communication skills that will allow you to develop rapport through a comfortable, open relationship.
 You should feel that you can share information about your case in the most honest and open way possible – if you can’t, that attorney won’t be able to fully assist you.